anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 ## 10. Run the BigQuerySyncTool via the Dataproc Jobs API

-In the section 3, we connected to the Dataproc Master Node over SSH and ran the BigQuerySysncTool.
-To automate the BigQuerySyncTool, we need to be able to run the job remotely.
-The first step is to get the BigQuerySyncTool running via Dataproc Jobs API. <br>
+In the section 3, we connected to the Dataproc Master Node over SSH and ran the BigQuerySysncTool, as ourselves.
+To automate the BigQuerySyncTool, we need to be able to run the job remotely, and as a user managed service account.
+The first step is to get the BigQuerySyncTool running via Dataproc Jobs API, as demonstrated below and then to automate the same with your orchestration engine of preference.
+The author has covered Apache Airflow based orchestration in the next section. <br>

 Lets run the below command via Cloud Shell-
 ```